 6. Celebrate Hard work

-The celebration of mediocrity and laziness in a way is as a result of lost family values.
-In the society where I come from mediocrity is celebrated more than other virtues.
+The celebration of mediocrity and laziness in a way results from lost family values.
+In the society where I come from, we celebrate mediocrity more than other virtues.

 We celebrate those who drive expensive cars and those who steal public funds.
 People also celebrate those who wear expensive jewelry and those who wear expensive perfumes.

 We do not celebrate our teachers and those who do not have so much money.
 Instead, we worship wealth.
 Parents need to reorient the thinking of their kids to understand that hard work pays.
 Stealing public funds is as evil as undermining the common good.
-Our kids should be taught that there is no shortcut to success and that if they work hard and put in the effort, they will succeed.
+We should teach our kids that there is no shortcut to success and that if they work hard and put in the effort, they will succeed.

 7. Family eating together